Skip to content

 Rapise includes support for testing applications written using the Qt Framework and QWidget controls.

-To ensure that Rapise can access the UI elements and properties in the Qt application being tested, MSAA (Microsoft Active Accessibility) support for your Qt application must be enabled.
-This provides additional information on Qt UI elements to automation software like Rapise and can be accomplished by shipping and loading the "Accessible Plug-in" included in the Qt SDK (Software Development Kit) with the Qt application under test (see below).
+To ensure Rapise can access the UI elements and properties within the Qt application under test, MSAA (Microsoft Active Accessibility) support must be enabled for your Qt application.
+This provides additional information about Qt UI elements to automation software like Rapise and can be accomplished by shipping and loading the "Accessible Plug-in," included in the Qt SDK (Software Development Kit), along with the Qt application under test (see below).

-This tutorial illustrates the ability of Rapise to test such Qt applications using a sample application that already has the MSAA support added.
+This tutorial illustrates Rapise's ability to test such Qt applications using a sample application that already includes MSAA support.

 This version of the tutorial uses the JavaScript test editor option in Rapise.
 If you'd prefer to use the Rapise Visual Language (RVL), please go to the main Tutorial instead.